-The field experiment was conducted at Crop Research Station Masodha, Acharya Narendra Deva University of Agriculture & Technology, Kumarganj, Ayodhaya (U.P) during Rabi season (November-April) 2017-18.
+The field experiment was conducted at Crop Research Station Masodha, Acharva Narendra Deva University of Agriculture & Technology, Kumargani, Ayodhaya (U.P) during Rabi season November, 2017-April, 2018.
 In the field environment, the growth of wheat was greatly influenced by temperature changes associated with sowing dates.
 The productivity of wheat is highly vulnerable to climate change.
-The experiment laid out in Split plot design (SPD) with 3 replication and four different dates of sowing (05th November, 25th November, 15th December, 05th January) in a main plot against six varieties of the Wheat crop (HD-3086, HS-562, HI-1544, WR-544, MACS-6222 and HD-2967) in sub plot.
-The result revealed that an application of irrigation has a positive impact on crop growth.
+The experiment laid out in Split plot design (SPD) with 3 replication and four different dates of sowing (05th November, 25th November, 15th December, 05th January) in a main plot against six varieties of the Wheat crop (HD-3086, HS-562, HI-1544, WR-544, MACS-6222 and HD-2967) in sub plot..
 Growth parameters were higher in early sown crops as compared with late sown wheat crops.
 Among varieties HD-3086 sown on 25th November obtained the highest growth parameter as compared to HS-562, HD-2967, HI-1544, MACS-6222 and WR-544.
 Growth and yield potential of crop or variety are the outcomes of genomic, environmental and agronomic interactions.
-Due to the reduction in tillering period and increased risk of hot weather during grain filling, late planting results in a linear reduction in wheat grain yield.
-However, sowing dates and varieties were also found significantly higher in number of tillers m-2, plant height, dry matter accumulation, leaf area index and yield attributes viz. test weight, number of grains ear head 1, ear head m-2, length of the ear (cm) as compared to late sown condition.
+Due to the reduction in tillering period and increased risk of hot weather during grain filling, late planting results in a linear reduction in wheat grain yield, it may be concluded that optimum sowing time of wheat crop is 25th November as compare to late sown wheat.
+Among the variety HD-3086 is the most promising variety.

-Keywords: Productivity, Sowing dates, Varieties, Wheat
+Keywords: Productivity; sowing dates; Varieties; Wheat.